Robinkhilery960/Interview-Questions/Javascript/readme.md

 ### const:

-Variable declared with this keyword are block scope and they cannot be redeclared annd reassigned and initializer for a constant is required.
+Variable declared with this keyword are block scope and they cannot be redeclare and reassigned and initializer for a constant is required.
 However, if a constant is an object or array its properties or items can be updated or removed.

 ```javascript
 // define MY_FAV as a constant and give it the value 7